hashaaan/lecture-scheduler-frontend/README.md

 # lecture-scheduler-frontend
-Web-based lecture scheduler and hall allocation for National Institute of Business Management (NIBM)
+Web-based lecture scheduler and hall allocation system for National Institute of Business Management (NIBM)